 Food is an essential part of all of our lives, and it plays a very important role in many ways in our program for children of all ages and for adults at C5 Children’s School.

 Our Caterer, Chefables – A former Culinary Institute of America-trained executive chef and his employees provide exceptionally healthy and great tasting food that is mostly all organic and/or sourced locally and made from scratch.
 Children and staff love it!
 Chefables prepares and delivers lunches and two snacks per day for toddlers and for preschool and pre-kindergarten-age children.
 They also have a full-time dietician and a full-time baker, who bakes everything they serve.
 Their food varies constantly, providing several new dishes every month.
 They also provide special meals for children with allergies and who have special religious and other occasions.
-There is a vegetarian option.
+There are vegetarian and vegan options for any child by special arrangement.
 See the sample menu.

 See chefables.com for their amazing website that includes many details and a film of their company and food narrated in part by the actor Morgan Freeman.